Updated on 20/02/2023

 “Andy is eager to learn about politics so he can advance his efforts.
 Creating relevant downloadable e-books and guides are a great way to provide Andy something valuable while capturing his information for lead nurturing.
 Additionally, Andy is a smartphone user and enjoys app games.
 Mobile advertising or SMS alerts could prove very successful.
 Gamification of the app with task completion rewards could also appeal to his gamer side, enticing him to download the app and even become a promoter of the app through social sharing of his earned rewards.”

-However, as Autumn Sullivan said in this article, Buyer Personas are the beginning of a long journey.
+However, as Autumn Sullivan reports in an article, Buyer Personas are the beginning of a long journey.
 At the end of the day, behind percentages, Excel files and seemingly impersonal documents are actual people, living and breathing customers.

 People are important for every marketing strategy

-It is important to remember that we need to create a strong relationship with customers, and that starts with a filling a need.
+It is important to remember that we need to create a strong relationship with customers, and that starts by meeting a need.
 Buyer Persona is the beginning of a new trip: loyalty.

 People choose products and services from companies they know and trust.
 And the best way to build trust is to show genuine understanding and concern for the other person.
 Trust implies a change in communication and in the way the company presents itself.